carstein/carstein.github.io/_posts/2019-01-08-grumpy-unicorn.md

 engine.emu_start(START, STOP)
 ```

-All values like BASE, SIZE, START and STOP you have to retrieve manually by reading the header either via `readelf` or throwing given binary into your reverse engineering platform of choice.
+All values like `BASE`, `SIZE`, `START` and `STOP` you have to retrieve manually by reading the header either via `readelf` or throwing given binary into your reverse engineering platform of choice.
 This is tedious and I would really love some nice helper functions.
 It can be either high level like `load_elf()` or some medium level shortcut methods of Uc engine like `setup_stack(bottom, top)`.

 Another thing that really annoys me is how sometimes we need to skip certain instructions, because either they are making a call to a shared library (that we obviously have not loaded) or perform some IO operations.
 Typical code doing such task looks like this: